SuboptimalEng/orbital/README.md

 First of all, thank you.
 Seriously - thanks a bunch!
 I recently quit my job to become a YouTuber + indie hacker and I really appreciate your support.

-## What's Included?

-- Downloadable .dmg to run Orbital on Mac OS.
-- Gallery view of video (and image) files.
-- Search files through all sub-folders with filename.
-- Preview media files and traverse them with keybindings.
-- Drag and drop media files into other apps like iMovie or Da Vinci Resolve.
-- Choose between light, dracula, and gruvbox color themes.
-- Lifetime updates.

 ## Mac OS Installation Guide

 - #### Download the .dmg file from Gumroad and click it to open.
 You should see a screen that shows the Orbital logo along with your applications folder.